Faculty Starter Grant in Value Assessment-Health Outcomes Research

 - Funds may be budgeted to include the support of a technician or graduate student at an hourly rate.
 The funds may not be used to provide tuition, fringe benefits, or indirect costs for said personnel.

-- Up to $1,500 may be used for travel to professional meetings by the awardee.
+- Up to $1,500 may be used for travel by the awardee to professional meetings in the United States.

 - Funds may be used to purchase equipment and/or data to support the research efforts.